 What is ARC Report?

-How to read ARC Reports for UPSC Exam?
+How to Read ARC Reports for UPSC Exam?

-Highlights of the ARC Reports
+Significance of ARC Reports for IAS

 - The recommendations of the committee are important and should be focused on by the aspirants in their mains preparation.